composewell/streamly/docs/User/Explanatory/Overview.md

 framework is centered around these two fundamental aspects of computing and storage.

-`Streamly.Data.Array.Foreign` uses pinned memory outside GC and therefore avoid any GC overhead for the storage in arrays.
+`Streamly.Data.Array.Unboxed` uses pinned memory outside GC and therefore avoid any GC overhead for the storage in arrays.
 Streamly allows efficient transformations over arrays using streams.
 It uses arrays to transfer data to and from the operating system and to store data in memory.